apereo/cas/cas-server-documentation/installation/Troubleshooting-Guide.md

 # Troubleshooting Guide

+## Application X "redirected you too many times"

+"Too many redirect" errors are usually cause by service ticket validation failure events, generally caused by application misconfiguration.
+Ticket validation failure may be caused by expired or unrecognized tickets, SSL-related issues and such.
+Examine your CAS logs and you will find the cause.

 ## Not Receiving Attributes

 If your client application is not receiving attributes, you will need to make sure:

 1. The client is using a version of [CAS protocol](../protocol/CAS-Protocol.html) that is able to release attributes.